RubyRubenstahl/feathers-rc/readme.md

 ### \<FeathersAppProvider>

-Uses the context api to provide access to the (???).
+Uses the context api to provide access to the underlying Feathers app to all `feathers-rc` components contained within it.
 This component _must_ wrap all other `feathers-rc` components.

 ```jsx